* This is the Consumer Version. *

 An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of intestinal contents.

-In newborns and infants, intestinal obstruction is commonly caused by a birth defect, a hard mass of intestinal contents (meconium), a twisting of a loop of intestine (volvulus), intestinal atresia, or a telescoping of one segment of intestine into another (intussusception).
+In newborns and infants, intestinal obstruction is commonly caused by a birth defect, a hard mass of intestinal contents (meconium), a twisting of a loop of intestine (volvulus), a narrowing or absence of a portion of the intestines (intestinal atresia), or a telescoping of one segment of intestine into another ( intussusception).

 An obstruction of the first segment of the small intestine (duodenum) may be caused by cancer of the pancreas, scarring from an ulcer, or Crohn disease.
 Rarely, a gallstone, a mass of undigested food, or a collection of parasitic worms may block other parts of the small intestine.

 An obstruction of the large intestine is commonly caused by cancer, diverticulitis, or a hard lump of stool (fecal impaction).
-Adhesions and volvulus are less common causes of large-intestinal obstruction.
+Adhesions and volvulus are less common causes of obstruction of the large intestine.

 If an obstruction cuts off the blood supply to the intestine, the condition is called strangulation.
-Strangulation occurs in nearly 10 to 20% of people with small-intestinal obstruction.
-Usually, strangulation results when part of the intestine becomes trapped in an abnormal opening (strangulated hernia), volvulus, or intussusception.
+Strangulation occurs in nearly 10 to 20% of people with obstruction of the small intestine.
+Usually, strangulation results when part of the intestine becomes trapped in an abnormal opening ( strangulated hernia), volvulus, or intussusception.
 Gangrene can develop in as few as 6 hours.
 With gangrene, the intestinal wall dies, usually causing rupture, which leads to peritonitis, shock, and, if untreated, death.

 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

 Anyone suspected of having an intestinal obstruction is hospitalized.
-Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine.
+Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine (nasogastric tube).
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
 Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.